Taroom: Geography

 The town is located on the Dawson River and the Leichhardt Highway, 380 km north-west of the state capital, Brisbane, 300 kilometres (186 mi) west of Maryborough, 261 km South-west of Rockhampton and 302 km from Toowoomba.

+The Leichhardt Highway runs through from south to north, and the Roma-Taroom Road enters from the south-west.

+Climate

 History

 Prussian explorer Ludwig Leichhardt passed through the district in 1844, carving his initials and date on a coolibah tree that now stands in the centre of town.
-Leichhardt's carving is no longer visible following an alleged attempt to remove bark growing over the initials that removed the initials as well.
-Reporting the rich soils in the area, settlers began taking up land in 1845 and by 1850 a town had been established at a popular camping spot near the Dawson River.

-Originally named Bonners Knob the town was renamed Taroom, possibly after the nearby Taroom cattle station, on completion of the first post office in 1856.
 The name Taroom is said to be an aboriginal Waka word tarum meaning wild lime.